Get Started with CB-Essay

 - Replace the content in the

-- Use Source Control panel (third option from the top on the far right) to stage and commit changes
+- Use Source Control panel (third option from the top on the far left) to stage and commit changes

 Get a complete development environment in the cloud: